 The Company prohibits transactions involving hedging of Company shares by directors and executive officers.
 The Company's pledging policy discourages any pledging of the Company's common shares, including holding common shares in a margin account.
 In addition, directors and the Company's executive officers are required to obtain preapproval from the Chair of the Corporate Governance Committee before pledging shares of common shares.
 Such approval will be granted only if the individual can clearly demonstrate the financial capacity to repay the loan without resorting to the pledged securities and/or after a determination that the number of shares that the individual proposes to pledge is unlikely to affect the market for the common shares when viewed in relation to the market value or trading volume.
-No named executive officer or director has pledged any Company shares.
+No named executive officer or director pledged any Company shares at any time over the past three years.